 The riot took place in the provinces of Calabar and Owerri between November and December 1929.
 Thousands of women were able to organize themselves and lead a powerful revolt against the Colonial government.

 How did this all start?
 The whole grievance dates back to 1914.
 When Sir.
-Fredrick Lord Lugard amalgamated the Northern and Southern protectorates in 1914, he introduced indirect rule to the Southern protectorate.
-This wasn’t a style of government the Igbos were familiar with.
+Fredrick Lord Lugard amalgamated the Northern and Southern protectorates in 1914, he introduced an indirect rule to the Southern protectorate.
+This wasn’t a style of government the Igbos were not familiar with.
 The warrant chiefs appointed by the British government were to rule the people.

 Most of the warrant chiefs were not qualified to hold this position and this did not go well with the people of their community.
 The Warrant Chiefs introduced harsh laws with severe consequences and dealt with anyone that criticized them.
-The true source of their power however, was from the colonial government who were just using them to carry out their wishes.
+The true source of their power, however, was from the colonial government who were just using them to carry out their wishes.

 Things took a greater turn when the colonial government announced plans to impose taxes on the market women in these areas.
 The women involved were from majorly six ethnic groups: Ibibio, Igbo, Ogoni, Bonny, Andoni, and Opobo.
 They were responsible for food supply in Calabar, Owerri, and other provinces around the area.
 The tax was leading to women losing their businesses.
 This was going to affect the supply of food for the growing population.